-From distilleries that are hardly out of town to those nestling in the countryside, and another on an island in the Firth of Clyde, Glasgow has all kinds of options when it comes to day trips involving Scotland’s national drink.
-For details of opening times and prices, plus how to get there, check the individual distillery websites before setting out.
+From destinations that are hardly out of town to those nestled in the countryside—and another on an island in the Firth of Clyde!—Glasgow has all kinds of options when it comes to day trips focusing on Scotland’s national drink.

 Whisky distilleries near Glasgow